LearnArtificial Intelligence

 Who founded OpenAI?

 OpenAI was founded in 2015 by Sam Altman, Greg Brockman, Ilya Sutskever, Wojciech Zaremba, and Elon Musk (among others), originally as a non-profit.
 Sutskever and Musk have since left.
-In November 2023 the board briefly fired and then rehired CEO Sam Altman, exposing the fragility of its non-profit-controls-for-profit governance.
+In November 2023 the board briefly fired and then rehired CEO Sam Altman, exposing the fragility of its non-profit-controls-for-profit governance — a tension the company tried to resolve with its October 2025 restructuring.

 How did OpenAI go from non-profit to for-profit?